CianDonegan/laylabookv2/README.md

 ## What I Learned

-Building this project helped me understand:

-* How to design real-world scheduling systems
-* How to handle availability and conflicts correctly
-* How to use Supabase RPC functions for backend logic
-* How to secure a frontend app with Supabase Auth and RLS
-* How to model bookings, services, rescheduling, and client profiles
-* How to balance a polished admin UX with reliable database constraints
+Building this project helped me understand how to design real-world scheduling systems, handle availability and conflicts correctly, use Supabase RPC functions for backend logic, secure a frontend app with Supabase Auth and RLS, model bookings and client profiles and balance polished admin UX with reliable database constraints.